Ryoshiin/Better-gotopaz-asset-grabber/README.md

 - Eyes and the ability to remember/copy a version number on the Google Play Store.

 and nothing else really, have fun!

+To do:

+- GUI
+- A config file of some sort to config the output directory or something
+- Automatically get the newest version
+- Alternatively, remember the last entered version and make a GUI button to easily select it